 - What are the benefits of implant-retained dentures?

 Why do I have broken dentures?

-There are many reasons why you may have broken dentures.
+Our “dentist near me” in Lincoln, NE knows that there are many reasons why you may have broken dentures.
 One scenario could be that maybe your dentures were not a great fit from the start.
 As a result, because you no longer have the actual roots of your teeth, you will start to lose bone in your jaw.